 15. Café Majestic:

 About as imperial as they come, this café takes us on a journey back in time to 1921, when the city was in its greatest moment of splendor.
 Porto’s great artistic personalities gathered here to debate and create.
-Café Majestic is located in the most famous shopping street of Porto, on Santa Catarina and in 2011 was named one of the most beautiful cafés in the world.
+Café Majestic is located in the most famous shopping street in Porto, Santa Catarina and in 2011 was named one of the most beautiful cafés in the world.

 16. Nata cakes: